shyampurk/TomatoQC/README.md

 The concept behind detecting shape is HOG filter (Histogram of oriented gradients).
 It counts the occurrence of gradient orientation in localised portion of images.
 Images are further divided into small connected regions called cells and for pixels within each cell, histogram of gradient is compiled.
 Classifier detects the objects through sliding window and if there is any large probability observed in sliding window, it will record the bounding box of window.
 These will be highlighted with green colour polygon shape.

-This script will call the following Dlib APIs
+The shape detecter script calls the following Dlib APIs

 train_shape_predictor() - Uses Dlib’s shape_predictor_trainer to train a shape predictor based on the labelled images in the XML file training.xml and the provided options.
 This function assumes the file training.xml is in the XML format produced by imglab tool.
 The trained shape predictor is serialized to the file detector.dat.